davidrhoden/davidrhoden-basic-netlify/timeline/cant-sleep-election-eve-nov-4-2020.md

 ---
-title: can't sleep on Election Eve
+title: Couldn't sleep on Election Eve.
 date: 2020-11-04T13:25:00.000Z
 summary: Just like on Christmas, or the night before a big trip, I stay up too late, supposedly getting organized.